THE VMIAC DECLARATION

 ACTIONS AND SUPPORTS

-We asked people about the kinds of actions or supports they needed, whether that was by themselves or provided by others.
-This was the topic with the largest number of themes, which makes sense when we consider that:
+We asked people about the kinds of actions or support they needed, whether that was by themselves or provided by others.
+This was the topic with the most significant number of themes, which makes sense when we consider that:

 • There are many pathways to healing

-Groups, classes and therapy were the supports that were most often dreamed about.
+Groups, classes and therapy were the most often dreamed-about supports.

 Not everyone dreamed of groups.
-Some people explicitly said that their dreams would be for individual support because groups can be difficult.
+Some people said their dreams would be for individual support because groups can be complex.

-Therapy is also an impossible option for most of us, yet it is dearly wanted.
+Therapy is also impossible for most of us, yet it is dearly wanted.

 actions

-Music and art were commonly spoken about as powerful supports, as was taking political action.
+Music and art were commonly considered robust supports, as was taking political action.
 People spoke about being consumer activists, Black Pride, the #MeToo movement and speaking out about child abuse and family violence.

 Conversations and listening were also strong themes.
-Many spoke about the deep need to be heard be another person, to talk over what was happening to them.
+Many spoke about the deep need to be heard by another person and to talk about what was happening to them.

 “Having dogs or cats in a space can sometimes do more than people to make us feel human & here again”